Morgan Stanley's Facebook analyst: sober man in world of hype

 GOOD AND BAD CALLS

 Devitt was born in Massachusetts and is an avid Red Sox fan, according to friends.
-But he mostly grew up in Jacksonville, Florida, where he played baseball in high school and then in college for the then-Division II University of North Florida's Ospreys, where he played first base.
+But he mostly grew up in Jacksonville, Florida, where he played baseball in high school and then in college at then-Division II University of North Florida.
+He shares the school record for most runs - five - scored in a game, according to UNF's records.

-"He always had his nose to grindstone," said Dusty Rhodes, who coached Devitt and is now the hitting coach for Major League Baseball's Milwaukee Brewers.

-Devitt was always on time for practice, which often involved being at the gym by 5:00 a.m. for 90 minutes of lifting weights or running sprints.
-"If they couldn't run a mile in under six minutes, they had to do it again until they could," Rhodes said.
-"I ran them hard."
-But Devitt never flinched.

 After earning an M.B.A. at University of Georgia's Terry College of Business, Devitt worked as a financial analyst at Dell, according to his LinkedIn profile - which appears to have changed at least once since the Facebook IPO to add to his specialties "resistance of the institutional imperative."